10 Years (band): Minus the Machine (2011–2014)

 On April 2, 2012, the band announced that their upcoming record, Minus the Machine, was to be released on July 30 on their own independent label, Palehorse Records; a label which the band stated is a part of Warner Music Group's Independent Label Group.
 They also announced a four-week headlining tour to support the record, which was to begin on June 27 in New Orleans.

 On May 11, the band unveiled the cover art of the album and it was announced that the album's release has been pushed back to August 7.
 10 Years released their first single "Backlash" on radio and iTunes on June 19.
-On July 2, 2012 10 years releases a compilation video on their website featuring another song "Knives" from their upcoming album Minus the Machine.
+On July 2, 2012, 10 years releases a compilation video on their website featuring another song "Knives" from their upcoming album Minus the Machine.
 "Backlash" music video made its premiere on July 27, 2012.
-10 Years revealed to fans the next single "Dancing with the Dead" from their latest record on October 25, 2012.
+Their next single was "Dancing with the Dead".

 10 Years recruited Fair to Midland bassist Ryan Collier to join them on their upcoming North American headline tour On September 19, 2012.
 Collier replaced Lewis Cosby, who took time off to prepare for the birth of his first child.

 On December 29, 2012, at a home show in Knoxville, 10 Years performed a special version of "Shoot It Out" featuring the original lead singer, Mike Underdown, along with current vocalist Jesse Hasek.

 10 Years toured Australia in late February as part of Soundwave 2014, after not playing in the country for seven years.